Henry John Aguirre

 - Died September 5, 1994 in Bloomfield Hills, MI USA

-Pitcher Hank Aguirre played 16 years in the major leagues, sometimes as a reliever and sometimes as a starter.
-He had his greatest success as a starter, winning the 1962 ERA championship with a 2.21 ERA.
-As a starter, he had 75 lifetime victories, while as a reliever he had 33 saves while finishing 124 games.
+Hank Aguirre played 16 years in the major leagues, splitting time between relieving and starting.
+He had his greatest success as a starter, winning the 1962 American League ERA championship with a 2.21 ERA and earning 75 lifetime victories; as a reliever he had 33 saves while finishing 124 games.

-The similarity scores method shows the most similar player as his contemporary Pete Richert, who also split his time between starting and relieving.
-However, while Richert had more lifetime wins and saves than did Aguirre, he never hit the peak performance that Aguirre did.
+The similarity scores method shows the most similar player as contemporary starter-reliever Pete Richert.
+Though he had more lifetime wins and saves than Aguirre, Richert never reached the same level of peak performance.

-He was considered one of baseball's worst hitters.
-After his baseball career ended, he worked to create jobs for Hispanic workers in the Detroit auto industry.
+Aguirre was considered one of baseball's worst hitters (he hit .085 and slugged .108, while striking out 236 times in 388 at-bats).
+After retiring as a player, he was a coach for the Chicago Cubs from 1972 to 1974, then worked to create jobs for Hispanic workers in the Detroit auto industry.
 He died of prostate cancer at age 62.